-Impact-focused Mindset in the Workplace
+Impact-Focused Mindset in the Workplace

 When working in a team, we operate either from a Self-focused Mindset or an Impact-focused Mindset (The Arbinger Institute, n.d.).
 When operating from an inclusive, Impact-focused Mindset, our actions are naturally more helpful to others.
 Here are some habitual patterns that are indicative of an Impact-focused Mindset: